arestivo/slides/markdown/php.md

 A class can inherit the methods and properties of another class by using the keyword extends in the class declaration.

-It is not possible to extend multiple classes; a class can only inherit from one base class.
+Extending from multiple classes is impossible; a class can only inherit from one base class.

 ```php
 class RaceCar extends Car {